Here are some things to keep in mind as you begin your teaching career, whether you are a student teacher or in your first paid teaching assignment.

 Seek out and obtain training to enhance your skills.

-TCTA provides members with free online professional development, which can help you meet certificate-renewal requirements.
+TCTA provides members with free online professional development, which can help you meet the requirements for certificate renewal.
 If any problems with your performance are noted, your supervisors will likely be pleased if you immediately seek out training to help you improve.

 Remember your role.

-Though you may look young and, at the high school level, may not be much older than some of your students, remember that you are their teacher, not their peer.
+Though you may look young and may not be much older than some of your students, remember that you are their teacher, not their peer.
 To behave otherwise is a significant mistake that could result in loss of your current position or even your certificate.
 Specifically:

 Do your internet surfing at home.